When Ethics Meets Danger: Navigating Mandated Reporting with DV Survivors

 From Love Bombing to Bread Crumbing: How Survivors Get Hooked

 Survivors are not naive.
-They are being conditioned.
+They are being carefully conditioned.
 Dear Colleague, One of the most confusing parts of emotional abuse is how intensely loving it can feel in the beginning.
 Survivors often describe a whirlwind.
 Affection, flattery, gifts, fast commitment.
 It is intoxicating.
 And it is strategic.
-This is love bombing, and it is not love.
+This is love bombing, and it is not

 From Love Bombing to Bread Crumbing: How Survivors Get Hooked Read More »